United Nations Interim Administration Mission in Kosovo

-The head of the UNMIK is the Special Representative of the Secretary-General ('SRSG') and is appointed by the Secretary-General under the advice of UN member states.
+The head of the UNMIK is the special representative of the secretary-general for Kosovo ('SRSG' for Kosovo) and is appointed by the secretary-general under the advice of UN member states.
 Caroline Ziadeh was appointed SRSG in November 2021 and arrived in Kosovo in January 2022.

 Structure

-UNMIK has been divided into four sections which it calls "pillars".
-These are:
+The UNMIK had been divided into four sections which it calls "pillars".
+These originally were: